-The following time units of downsampling are added: the month unit and the year unit.
+The following time units of downsampling are added: month and year.

 The following two operators are added for data filling policies: near and after.

-The following issue is fixed: Timeline monitoring data and disk monitoring data in the TSDB console is invalid.
+The following issue is fixed: The monitoring data of time series and disks is invalid.

-The following issue is fixed: Timeline metadata can still be retrieved after the timelines are cleared.
+The following issue is fixed: The metadata of time series can still be retrieved after the time series are cleared.

-The following issue is fixed: The type of read data is inconsistent with that of written data.
+The following issue is fixed: The type of read data is inconsistent with the type of written data.

-The following issue is fixed: Monitoring data about write rates and disks is invalid.
+The following issue is fixed: The monitoring data about write rates and disks is invalid.

 V2.2.7 released on July 6, 2018

-A new version of TSDB SDK is released.
-The new version of TSDB SDK can be used to write, query, and analyze multi-value data points.
+TSDB SDK is updated.
+The updated version of TSDB SDK can be used to write, query, and analyze multi-value data points.

 V2.2.4 released on May 24, 2018